codeliter/tabulated-data-vue/docs/passing-props.md

 ## Sort By

-You can sort by any of the columns specified
+You can sort by any of the object key passed in our array of objects data passed to be rendered as our table body.
+This is not required but if passed must be a key defined in the data to be rendered as our table body.
 ```html
 <template>
     <TabulatedData  :columns="cols"